 A backgammon board is made up of four quarters, or quadrants, each with six pips.
 A pip is simply a point on the board where your pieces can move.

 Each pip is numbered.
 Pip number one is closest to the end of the board for you, in your home quadrant (the area your pieces are heading to throughout the game).
-Pip number two is next to it, then three, and so on.
+Pip number two is next to it, and so on.

 The furthest point from your home quadrant is your opponent’s home quadrant, on the opposite side of the board.
 Here you’ll find pips 19-24.
 The next section is your opponent’s ‘outer board’, containing pips 13-18.
 Then it’s your outer board, with pips 7-12.
 And finally, your home quadrant, with pips 1-6.